-After ending the previous session modestly higher, stocks are likely to move back to the downside in early trading on Tuesday.
-The major index futures are currently pointing to a lower open for the markets, with the Dow futures down by 44 points.
+After ending the previous session modestly lower, stocks may move back to the upside in early trading on Wednesday.
+The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 38 points.